bcakmakoglu/vue-flow/.changeset/wild-carrots-occur.md

 ---
-'@vue-flow/core': minor
+'@vue-flow/plugin-screenshot': major
 ---

-Add screenshot plugin to easily create an image of the graph
+Add screenshot plugin pkg to create a downloadable image of the graph